Lip Synch Extravaganza Eleganza: Episode

-Kristen Johnston and Juliette Lewis are guest judges.
-The runway category is "Best Drag".
 Team Ivy Winters is the winning team, and Lineysha Sparx wins the challenge.
-Team Detox and Team Serena ChaCha are the losing teams.
-Monica Beverly Hillz and Serena ChaCha receive negative critiques, and are announced as the bottom two.
-They lip-sync to "Only Girl (In the World)" (2010) by Rihanna.
+The judges deliver their critiques.
+Monica Beverly Hillz reveals she is a trans woman.
+The judges deliberate, then share the results with the contestants.
+Monica Beverly Hillz and Serena ChaCha place in the bottom and face off in a lip-sync to "Only Girl (In the World)" (2010) by Rihanna.
 Monica Beverly Hillz wins the lip-sync and Serena ChaCha is eliminated from the competition.